3milyR/3milyR/README.md

 - 🎓 **MSBA** @ Carnegie Mellon (Graduating May 2025)
 - 📊 Data & Business Analytics | Operations | Strategy
-- 💡 Interested in Data Science and emerging technologies — including Quantum Computing, Brain-Computer Interfaces, Autonomous Vehicles, and the expanding role of Diamonds as Semiconductors — shaping the future.
+- 💡 Interested in Data Science and emerging technologies shaping the future — like Brain-Computer Interfaces, Autonomous Vehicles, the expanding role of Diamonds as Semiconductors, and Quantum Computing (probably).

 ## 🔧 Skills
 - **Programming:** Python, SQL, R